nextcloud/documentation/user_manual/files/sharing.rst

 * **Read only** to allow viewing and downloading
 * **Allow upload and editing**
-* With **File drop**, the share can only upload files to a folder without seeing the files that are already in that folder.
+* With **File drop**, the sharee can only upload files to a folder without seeing the files that are already in that folder.
-* **Hide download** prevents the share from downloading
+* **Hide download** prevents the sharee from downloading
 * **Password protect**
 * **Set expiration date** will automatically disable the share
 * **Note to recipient**